nus-mmsys/QUETRA/script/README.md

 * Figure 9: (X,Y)-plot of changes in representation versus bi- trate for different throughput prediction methods

+/RPlot_script/plotCombinedBufferOcuupancy.r : Takes three event files and plot a glrah with their buffer occupancy on the same scale.
+The graph corresponds to following figure in yhe paper.
+* Figure 2: Example of a case where buffer occupancy in QUETRA converges to K/2.
 /RPlot_script/colorRampPaletteAlpha.R : R script file to support color pallets.